 The cons of installing a cold air intake

-Filter replace more often
+Filter replacement is more often

 Depending on the type of filter used, this can be a relatively simple and inexpensive process.